iAleKira/ialekira/README.md

 Knowledge of networking assets: networking basics (what makes a network), ISO/OSI model, Internet protocols, packets, headers.

+Knowledge of best and common defence practices: frameworks (eg. NIST), tools (eg. Sysinternals suite), event logs (Windows, SIEM).

 First Certificate in English (B2 Level).

 # Systems used

-Mainly Windows and Linux, but I do have experience in virtualization with other operative systems.
+Mainly Windows and Linux, but I do have experience in virtualization with other operative systems and Docker.